 Requests are limited to three restarts, to avoid infinite loops.
 The fourth restart will trigger a

 As a result it's essential to execute the

 restart statement conditionally.

 Try it out

-restart is used in the following solution recipes.
-Recipes apply VCL to real-world use cases and can be deployed as-is, or adapted for your own service.
-See the full list of recipesfor more inspiration.
+restart is used in the following code examples.
+Examples apply VCL to real-world use cases and can be deployed as they are, or adapted for your own service.
+See the full list of code examples for more inspiration.